iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

     This is Drupal's *docroot*.
 Make sure it **doesn't** exist before you run `composer install` as will be the case first thing after having cloned this repo.

-*  Note that the *Project root* is `.../bradford-abbas.uk` where you cloined this repo.
+    Note that the *Project root* is `.../bradford-abbas.uk` where you cloied this repo.

 *  `composer.json`

+    Updated by all the `composer require ...` and `composer update ...` we've done over the lifetime of the project.
+It is used both to establish our development and live production Drupal systems and to deploy updates through `git`.

+    In the `require-dev` section we have packages that are not required on the live production server (e.g. `drupal/devl` and `iainhouston/drupal-vm`)

 *  `Vagrantfile`

     Note that this loads the `Vagrantfile` in `vendor/iainhouston/drupal-vm` but also sets some important local `ENV`ironmen=t variables including some Ansible argumments that you might have overlooked

 * `vendor`

     This is where `composer` installs all the required libraries including the Symfony PHP modules etc. for Drupal, and other non-PHP libraries - including `iainhouston/drupal-vm`

+*  `tmp` and `private_files`

+    These directories are created by Ansible tasks

+    1. As a side-effect of provisioning the devlopment server with `vagrant up` or `vagrant provision`.

+    2. As a side-effect of provisioning the live production server with `ansible-playbook` (See [Run the provisioning playbook](#prodn_provision))

+    They are purely for use by a running Drupal system

 Development:
 ===============